 Check out the trailer below:

 What do you think?
 Let me know in the comments below and tell me about your thoughts.
-While you are at it, check out my thoughts the recently released ‘Armageddon Harassed.’ and my movie review of Mission: Impossible – Fallout.
+While you are at it, check out my review of Star Wars: The Last Jedi and Wind River.
 Don’t forget to like, share, and subscribe for more posts like this one.